 He’s magnificent.
 I wasn’t actually expecting much; there’s so much hyperbole when it comes to art.
-But after waiting in line for over an hour to enter the Accademia Gallery and stumbling through the crowd making my way to his atrium, I knew this was not an ordinary man.
+But after waiting in line for over an hour to enter the Accademia Gallery (Accademia Gallery Tickets) and stumbling through the crowd making my way to his atrium, I knew this was not an ordinary man.
 There was a strange buzz in the room thanks to the constant ebb and flow of tourists, but my ears were immune.
 There were thick crowds of groups surrounding David, but my eyes ignored them.
 I only had space for one object, one person in my sight and it was Michelangelo’s David.
 For he is truly spectacular.

-I’ve been to a lot of museums.
+I’ve been to a lot of museums in Florence.
 And I’ve seen a lot of art.
 But Michelangelo’s David is honestly one of the most incredible sculptures I’ve ever seen.
 I stood there watching him for at least half an hour.
 Breathless.
 Unable to move.
 I took my sneaky photos while the ushers were distracted yelling at other less surreptitious tourists.
 At one point I remember putting away my camera, turning my head the other direction and trying to get that special feeling of a first glance again.
 It didn’t matter where I stood or how often I watched him, I was totally smitten.

 There aren’t many specific art objects that I could wax poetic on.
 It’s really only a handful, actually.
 Michelangelo’s David and also his Pietà in the Vatican, for one.
 I know you see and read about Michelangelo often.
 And I’m sure many might think he’s old news, just another Renaissance artist.
 But there’s something about his sculptures that is raw and emotional.
 Something that goes beyond beauty.
 There’s a power behind it.
 And whatever it is, Michelangelo’s David has got it.